 Using Nplate may increase the amount of reticulin in your bone marrow.
 (Reticulin is a type of connective tissue.)

-You’ll have blood tests done regularly during Nplate treatment.
+Depending on the condition being treated, you’ll have blood tests done regularly during Nplate treatment.
 If your blood tests show any problems with your blood cells, your doctor may want to check your bone marrow.

-If certain tests show that the amount of reticulin is increasing in your bone marrow, your doctor may recommend that you stop using Nplate.
+If certain tests show that the amount of reticulin is increasing in your bone marrow, your doctor may recommend that you stop receiving Nplate.
 This change in your bone marrow may improve after you stop Nplate treatment.

 If you’re concerned about the risk of bone marrow changes with Nplate, talk with your doctor.
 They can discuss with you the risks and benefits of treatment.